-Meg brings a wide array of experience working with both nongovernmental and governmental organizations on water issues to The Freshwater Trust, blending field experience with policy and programmatic oversight.
+Meg brings over a decade of experience working on water management, policy and restoration to The Freshwater Trust, blending field experience with policy and programmatic oversight.
 Previously she worked in Colorado and California in natural resources and water management through state and federal government service, as well as in the nonprofit sector, including aiding in the creation of Colorado’s first state water plan with the Colorado Water Conservation Board.
 She holds a bachelor’s degree in psychology and political science from Haverford College in Pennsylvania and a Master’s of Public Administration with a concentration in environmental policy, management and law from the University of Colorado.
-As the Northwest Programs Director, Meg focuses on the successful management and development of Water Quality Trading and restoration programs, and works towards integrated conservation strategies.
-She works to improve resourcing across the organization while effectively administering programs and projects to successful outcomes.
-Outside the office, Meg can be found on an outdoor adventure, working on house projects, or eating delicious food with her family.
+As the Northwest Programs Director, Meg focuses on the successful management and development of Water Quality Trading and restoration programs, and works towards integrated conservation strategies across the organization.
+Outside the office, Meg enjoys time on a trail and cooking with her family.

 Home River: Willamette River, Oregon